 Cisco IM and Presence must publish a DNS SRV record (SIP, XMPP, and each text conferencing node) for the domain to allow for other domains to discover the Cisco IM and Presence Services through DNS SRV.
-With a Microsoft Office Communications Server, Live Communications Server, or Lync Server deployment, this is required because Cisco IM and Presence is configured as a Public IM Provider on the Access Edge server.
+With a Microsoft Lync Server deployment, this is required because Cisco IM and Presence is configured as a Public IM Provider on the Access Edge server.
 If the Cisco IM and Presence Service cannot discover the Microsoft domain using DNS SRV, you must configure a static route on Cisco IM and Presence for the external domain.